How do I set up and print my own labels?

 Step 3: Design and Format Your Labels

 If you’re using Microsoft Word, we recommend turning on the document gridlines if they’re not already on.
 This will give you a more accurate idea of how your template is set up.
-Click here for a separate tutorial on how to enable the gridlines.

 If you’re using an Adobe program, such as Adobe Illustrator, we recommend designing your artwork on a separate layer beneath the existing template guidelines.
 However, be sure to turn off the guideline layer before printing.
 Leaving it on will cause the guidelines to print on your final labels.